 Take a dip and explore underwater

 Just down the road another option is to snorkel at Port Willunga Beach.
-Here you will find the skeletal remains of the Star of Greece wreck about 150m from shore.
-When we last snorkeled here a dolphin cruised by us as we snorkeled.
+Here you will find the remains of the Star of Greece wreck about 150m from shore.
+When we were last here a dolphin cruised by us as we snorkelled.
 Along the beach you will also be able to explore the old fisherman caves, and the ruins of the old jetty.
 For a coffee, snack or meal the Star of Greece Café sits atop of the cliffs and looks over the beach.